← All Beaches

 07

 Rip currents do not always look dangerous.
 They can appear as calmer, clearer water with less white water than the surf on either side — which can make them look like a better place to swim.
 They are not.
-They are mini rivers where water channels its way back out to sea.
 If you see a break in the surf line with calmer water, stay out.

 Long-period swell doesn't produce a steady stream of waves.
 It travels in sets — groups of larger waves separated by long, quiet intervals.
 At 15+ seconds, those intervals can stretch to 20 minutes of calm.
-Do not approach the water's edge during a quiet stretch — that calm is when energy is building offshore.
+During the quiet periods between sets, energy is building offshore.
+People who walk to the water's edge during the lull are swept in when a set arrives.

 1